joanllobera/joanllobera.github.io/_pages/about.md

 ### Hobbies

 In my free time I like [making music](https://joanllobera.bandcamp.com) and [writing](TODO).
 When I had more free time I also explored [shooting short movies](https://www.youtube.com/watch?v=k1vnQN5SCyc) and writing [movie scripts](/files/Despues-de-Alba.pdf)

+In 2011 I participated in the creation of an [interactive art installation](files/ombresdellum.html)

+In 2020 I directed the creation of a videogame for mobile phones by a group of last year students at [ENTI](https://enti.cat/)